JainishaPathak/Hand-Gesture-Presentation/README.md

 # Hand Gesture Controlled Presentation 🎤👋

-This project demonstrates a Python application for controlling presentation slides using hand gestures.
-By leveraging the cvzone library's HandTrackingModule, a real-time webcam feed detects hand landmarks and interprets specific gestures to interact with presentation slides.
+<font size="5"> This project demonstrates a Python application for controlling presentation slides using hand gestures.
+By leveraging the cvzone library's HandTrackingModule, a real-time webcam feed detects hand landmarks and interprets specific gestures to interact with presentation slides. </font>

 **Features:**